 All data is encrypted via SSL/TLS when transmitted from our servers to your browser.
 The database backups are also encrypted.
 Most data are not encrypted while they live in our database (since it needs to be ready to send to you when you need it), but we go to great lengths to secure your data at rest.

 Inactive and deleted data

 In all of our applications, we give you the option to delete polls, contests and quizzes.
+You can also delete your account and all personal information from the Account page.
 The deleted data is kept in the database for up to 30 days.
 After that, the data is purged and permanently deleted.

 If you delete your account, all the content you created and collected with the account is deleted as well.
 After a grace period of 30 days, all the data is permanently deleted.